Chefs Notes

 7:43 pm

-At 7:43 I grated about 2 tbsp of ginger (which was frozen) into a small bowl with 2 cloves of garlic.
+At 7:43 I grated about 2 tablespoon of ginger (which was frozen) into a small bowl with 2 cloves of garlic.
 I also added 1 thinly sliced Red Thai Chili.
 I set this aside.

 7:47 pm